-Today, you are scheduled to be at Mesa Arch in Canyonlands at 9 am (It's been advertised at the park bookstore, on the park website, and on the Canyonlands Natural History Association website for weeks.)
-After showing the entrance station staff your volunteer sticker, you stop by the visitor center to pick up a park radio and display your sandwich board, which you have updated with today's location and time information.
-This makes it easy for folks to find you, since most visitors haven't heard of the program prior to their arrival.
-You also pick up a park radio and say a quick hello to the NPS staff at the information desk, letting them know where you'll be and that you'd love it if they sent visitors your way.
+Today, you are scheduled to be at Mesa Arch in Canyonlands at 9 am.
+(It's been advertised at the park bookstore, on the park website, and on the Canyonlands Natural History Association website for weeks.)
+After showing the entrance station staff your volunteer sticker, you stop by the visitor center to display your sandwich board, which you have updated with today's program location and time information.
+You also say a quick hello to the NPS staff at the information desk, letting them know where you'll be and that you'd love it if they sent visitors your way.
 Then, you drive to the viewpoint, apply sunscreen, grab your gear for the day, and find your location.
 (Don't forget your water bottle and remember to use it!)

 While creating, your goal is to facilitate the visitor's ability to view this special place through an artistic lens.
-This means being comfortable answering visitor questions while you work.
-These questions range from "why are you doing that?" to "is there a reason you chose blue there and not green?" to "where is the bathroom?"
-You explain your artistic process and what about this place inspires you to anyone who is interested.
-At the same time, you encourage visitors to share their inspiration with you.
-If asked, you might provide basic information regarding the flora, fauna, geography, geology, as well as good directions to other park locations (adhering to any and all park regulations).
+This means being comfortable having conversations while you work.
+Visitors' questions range from "What are you doing?" to "Why did you chose blue there and not green?" and of course, "Where is the nearest bathroom?"
+You explain your artistic process and what about this place inspires you.
+At the same time, you encourage visitors to share their inspiration with you – which often means asking them good questions, like "What do you find inspiring about this place?" and "How do you share it with others?"
+If asked, you might provide basic information regarding the flora, fauna, geography, geology of the park (some of which you learned at training), as well as directions to other park locations (adhering to any and all park regulations).

-You finish up your artwork at the scheduled time, letting visitors know that next you'll be headed to the visitor center.
-After removing the sign, driving to the VC, returning the radio, and grabbing a quick snack, you set up a simple display in front of the Canyonlands Natural History Association store to show the day's work and to discuss the products you have available for sale.
-While sales are a part of the program, your primary focus is the connection between parks, people and art.
+You finish up your artwork at the scheduled time, pack up your kit and sandwich board (leaving no trace), and drive to the VC.
+Next, as previously scheduled, you set up a table in front of the Canyonlands Natural History Association store to show the day's work and continue engaging visitors in conversation.
+While sales are a part of the program, your primary focus is the connection between parks, people, and art.
 When your shift is over, you take down the visitor center sandwich board, record your time and contact stats (before you forget them), and head home for the day.